-If you’ve used the Brother P-Touch Editor for Windows or Mac, you may have noticed one, two or all three of the following print modes:
+If you’ve used the Brother P-Touch Editor for Windows or Mac, you may have noticed the following print modes:

 - High Speed